RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-11_Reddit_comments.md

 https://old.reddit.com/r/TwentiesIndia/comments/1o3m4ul/its_a_crime_to_be_honest_in_this_country/niw3u7c/

 India.
 We have the same brain issues globally and we arne't using Wikipedia style progress to get humanity all on the same page of common problems.
-Inlcuidng how everyday people can spot-check others work, even a spouse should be able to look at Wikipedia and leran a basic understanding othe other spouse's job in a different business.
+Including how everyday people can spot-check others work, even a spouse should be able to look at Wikipedia and leran a basic understanding othe other spouse's job in a different business.
 But we abandon all that for convesational fiction storytelling and avoidance of nonfiction.

 https://old.reddit.com/r/TwentiesIndia/comments/1o3m4ul/its_a_crime_to_be_honest_in_this_country/niwc1jy/